Tibetans are some of the most easygoing people you will meet, but will particularly appreciate you following etiquette in temples and monasteries.

 Guests Tibetans show respect to an honoured guest or a lama by placing a kathak (prayer scarf) around their neck.
 When reciprocating, hold the scarf out in both hands with palms turned upwards.

-- Saving Face In general negotiations ensure that the person you are dealing with does not lose face and is not forced to back down in front of others.
-Outright confrontation is a last resort, specially with officialdom.
+Saving Face In general negotiations ensure that the person you are dealing with does not lose face and is not forced to back down in front of others.
+Outright confrontation is a last resort, especially with officialdom.